jayze3736/PGR2M/README.md

 # Pose-Guided Residual Refinement for Interpretable Text-to-Motion Generation and Editing
-This is code repository for "Pose-Guided Residual Refinement for Interpretable Text-to-Motion Generation and Editing"
+This is official implementation for "Pose-Guided Residual Refinement for Interpretable Text-to-Motion Generation and Editing"

 ## Getting Started